fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 As the manual says, there are no cursed or "bad" items.
 However, some percentage of items you find will be unidentified; you can tell because it will show up in your inventory as a Weapon (or Instrument, or Armor, etc.) The only way to identify such an item is to bring it back to Garth and pay 50% of the purchase price, that is, the same amount that he'll give you if you sell it to him.
 Once you get deeper into the game and the possiblity of finding more interesting items exists, it's worth paying it, but for now, you can use the trick that the identification price and the sale price are the same.
 So if Garth wants $15 to identify a Weapon, it's a Short Sword.

 All Weapons are assumed to require one hand, so you can always equip a Shield regardless of what Weapon you're using.
-Wands count as Weapons.

 [See external page](equipment.html)